wcj365/python-stats-dataviz/assignments/individual_project/Part_B.md

 # Individual Project Part B

 For this part, you are a data scientist and will use Jupyter Notebook to recreate the charts you used in Part A using Plotly Express.
-You can copy and paste the texts from your Part A into your Jupyter Notebook and format them so that your Notebook will be a self-contained project.
+You can copy and paste the texts from your Part A into your Jupyter Notebook and format them so that your Notebook will be a self-contained well-documented project.

 ## Special instructions